Ya Ali (phrase)

 Ya Ali (يَا عَلِيّ) is an Arabic phrase used by Shia Muslims to invoke the memory or intervention of Ali ibn Abi Talib.
 It is especially used in the context of the mourning of Muharram.

 Use

-It is used to seek intercession through Ali, the 1st Shia imam and 4th Sunni caliph, with most practitioners being Shia Muslims.
+It is used to seek intercession through Ali (which some Sunni Muslims would call blasphemy) the 1st Shia imam and 4th Sunni caliph, with most practitioners being Shia Muslims.
 However, it is not, as many believe, calling upon Ali, which would make it shirk by Sharia.
 Whether phrases like Ya Ali, and similar ones like Ya Muhammad or Ya Husayn (tawassul), are shirk is a debated topic amongst Islamic scholars.

 Mourning of Muharram

 During the mourning of Muharram, it is very common for Shia Muslims to say Ya Ali.
 On such occasions, the slogans demonstrate support.

 Other

 The phrase is often used on various flags, especially on official flags of Iran, and also the name giver for the Iranian missile Ya-Ali and the Shia militant group Ya Ali Popular Formations.